Anjie-MF/FEM-recipePage/README.md

 - [HTML Semantic Cheatsheet](https://learntheweb.courses/topics/html-semantics-cheat-sheet/) - This is an amazing article which I constanly referred to while coding this site.

 - [Styling Layout Wrappers in CSS](https://ishadeed.com/article/styling-wrappers-css/) - Another go-to bookmarked article that I constantly referred to while buidling this project.
 I'd HIGHLY recommend it to anyone still learning this concept.

+- [Responsive Test Tool](https://responsivetesttool.com/) - Extremely helpful when testing your project against a multitude of different screen sizes.

 ## Author